 If you are a registered user the chat checks for updates every two seconds.
 If you are a lurker (a user who isn't registered but is signed in to chat) then updates come every four seconds.
-If you are not logged in at all (a ghost), then the chat will only update once every 10 seconds.
+If you are not logged in at all (an intruder), then the chat will only update once every 10 seconds.
 Membership has its benefits.

 The chat box dedicated to the Residents listens to what people say and offers up a picture and Historical link if it thinks it might help the conversation.
 You can turn this on and off with the "Be boring" and "Be less boring" options in the menu.